Saifa36622/Ros_exam/README.md

 and we use a little bit pythagoras theory to find a Distance betweeen point and robot

 * Modify ROS Parameters Using RQT.
-  In this project we have main parameter is for pizza node call max_pizza that tell we how much pizza can generate on 1 turtle ana other parameter that we can also use are controller gain of turtles
+In this project we have main parameter is for pizza node call max_pizza that tell we how much pizza can generate on 1 turtle ana other parameter that we can also use are controller gain of turtles.

   Once RQT is launched, follow these steps to visualize and modify the parameters: